3 Things on Marie Kondo’s Desk Right Now

-You’ve KonMari-ed your kitchen cabinets and interrogated each pair of your jeans to determine if it sparks joy.
+You’ve KonMari-ed your kitchen cabinets and interrogated each pair of jeans to determine if it sparks joy.
 Next, Marie Kondo would like you to consider your desk.
-The organizing whiz responsible for a whole new generation of people obsessed with tidying up just announced her second book, Joy at Work.
+The organizing wiz responsible for a whole new generation of people obsessed with tidying up just launched a new book, Joy at Work.

 Written in collaboration with psychologist and Rice University professor Scott Sonenshein, the book is all about how to make the most of an office—whatever form that may take.
 Kondo’s own workspace is pretty aspirational.
 “My desk is very simple—I try not to have anything on it,” she tells us.
 However, if your own setup is a little more cluttered, fear not: From tackling disorganized papers to incorporating a little relaxation into your routine, there’s a lot she touches on in the book.